GOVTNZ/print-ready/README.md

     <script src="/path/to/printready-base.js" type="module"></script>
     ```

-**Note:** The `type="module"` attribute allows you to export the PrintReady ES6 modules without blocking the page rendering process while they are being fetched and executed.
+**note:** Scripts with `type="module"` also behave as if they have the `defer` attribute, so they won't block page rendering while being fetched and are executed only after the HTML is fully parsed.

 ## PrintReady '-site' files
 The PrintReady 'site' files let you customize styling and JavaScript functionality to suit your site's structure and requirements.
 Use the JavaScript file to implement the core PrintReady functions, and the CSS file to style printed content, including elements generated by the JavaScript functions.

-Include the example CSS and JavaScript files (`printready-site.example.css` and `printready-site.example.js`) from the `/src` folder into your own project.
+Copy the example CSS and JavaScript files (`printready-site.example.css` and `printready-site.example.js`) from the `/src` folder into your own project.
 Then, rename these files by removing the ".example" extension.

 ### Include printready-site.css as a Print Stylesheet
 1. The `printready-site.css` file contains styles for components created by the JavaScript functionality and common site elements, such as breadcrumbs.
 Adjust the selectors in this stylesheet to align with your website's markup.